wbbhwbbwtc/si507/README.md

 Firstly, please set up a virtual environment and install the python packages in requirement.txt

-Secondly, run '''python3 scraping.py''' to scrape top songs from spotify website.
+Secondly, run `python3 scraping.py` to scrape top songs from spotify website.
 You could change the start date and end date to scrape tracks from mutiple dates

-Thirdly, run '''python3 webapi_and_build_db.py''' to get information using spotify's web API to retrive detailed information and popularity.
+Thirdly, run `python3 webapi_and_build_db.py` to get information using spotify's web API to retrive detailed information and popularity.
 It will also build a database and cache the data in data.json.
 Please change the secret and key if you want to use the code in other projects

-Finally, you could run '''flask run''' to run the app
+Finally, you could run `flask run` to run the app

 ## Part 2: Data Sources